 “Ever seen a baby take its first steps?
 Imagine how difficult it must be.
 All its confused little joints and muscles working in coordination just to take a single step!
 And then there is that pure, innocent, unadulterated smile, after the very first step!
 That, I think, is adventure in its true sense”, said Vinita, a recent mother to twins as she observed her tiny toddlers clumping around the house, falling once in a while and getting up the next moment.

+The Oxford dictionary defines adventure as an unusual and exciting or daring experience.
+But to think of it, adventure lies in the most damned of things one can never imagine!
+We asked a few people around, what Adventure meant to them.
+The answers we got, ranged right from its meaning in the stereotypical sense to the most unexpected things.
 For a Chartered Accountant, tallying a balance sheet is an adventure; balancing personal and professional life is an adventure for a working woman; heck!
 Working in a start-up is an adventure too (we would agree).

 A blog on ‘Live Your Own Adventure’ by Jen Stanton has rightly said it;

 "Life is incredibly unusual and exciting at times.
 You find yourself living in one city and starting over in the next.
 You may start a great job or start 8 great jobs before settling into what you love.
 You may fall in love one day and commit to waking up loving that person every single day for the rest of your life."

+Adventure is no newbie in the town.
+To think of it, our ancestors were adventurers too!
+As the legend goes, the Aryan race that mostly resides in north-India, are in effect migrants from the far Western Countries.
+So to say, these are the people who have crossed mountains, literally, in pursuit of land and better living.
+A more recent historical example of an adventure would be the one carried out by British in India as a part of their political and military strategies, in addition to the quest for further trade opportunities.
 During the 19th century, the British had well established their presence in the country.
 In the period, it was said that the sun never set on the British empire since they had their hold spread almost across the globe.
 But they were also well aware that there were still locations (read Russia) that were not under their control and sufficient precaution had to be taken against them.

 The invading British forces set up camp near Everest on their journey to the capital Lhasa from India (Caption and photo via Daily Mail)